KatyaSenior/Twoitter/README.md

 🎯 Enable users to create posts associated with the userId, and display those posts on the user's profile page.

-🎯 Show a 404 error if a user profile doesn't exist
+🎯 Show a 404 error if a user profile doesn't exist.
+ACHEIVED.

 🎯 Use at least 1 Radix UI Primitive or similar